zostera/django-bootstrap5/README.md

 ## Example app

 An example app is provided in the folder `example`.
-You can run with this command:
+You can run the example app with this command:

 ```console
 make example